iSuneast/ComfyUI-WebhookNotifier/README.md

 ## Webhook Notification Format

-The WebhookNotifier node sends the contents of the `additional_info` parameter as the JSON payload.
+The WebhookNotifier node sends the contents of the `additional_info` parameter as the JSON payload. **Note that the image data itself is not included in the webhook payload**.
+The node only requires the image input to trigger the notification when image generation is complete.

 For example, if you provide the following in the additional_info field:

 ```json
 {